Chinese theology: Creation as ordering of primordial potentiality

 By the words of the Neo-Confucian thinker Cheng Yi:

 Another Neo-Confucian, Zhu Xi, says:

-The dragon, associated with the constellation Draco winding the north ecliptic pole and slithering between the Little and Big Dipper (or Great Chariot), represents the "protean" primordial power, which embodies both yin and yang in unity, and therefore the awesome unlimited power (qi) of divinity.
+The Chinese dragon, associated with the constellation Draco winding the north ecliptic pole and slithering between the Little and Big Dipper (or Great Chariot), represents the "protean" primordial power, which embodies both yin and yang in unity, and therefore the awesome unlimited power (qi) of divinity.
 In Han-dynasty traditions, Draco is described as the spear of the supreme God.